prrvchr/dDriveOOo/README.md

 - Fixed HTTP query parameters preventing files from being updated on Dropbox servers.
 - Fixed a SQL query preventing a new folder from being created correctly.
+- Disabling data replication in the extension options will display an explicit message in the replicator log.
 - The extension will ask you to install the OAuth2OOo and jdbcDriverOOo extensions in versions 1.3.8 and 1.4.6 respectively minimum.
 - Modification of the extension options accessible via: **Tools -> Options... -> Internet -> dDriveOOo** in order to comply with the new graphic charter.